rollr76518/kktv_assignment/README.md

 You can use any 3rd party library if you need.
 You can find some resource you may need in APISample.

-If you have any question , you can fire an issue or mail to ios.dev@kktv.me
+If you have any question , you can mail to ios.dev@kktv.me

 Please put your answer in a public repo, after you finish.
 Please mail to hr@kkstream.com.tw also attach repo link.